 Non-Medical Care: An individual does not need to be licensed to provide non-medical care, but most home care aides are required to go through training or take classes.
 Typical non-medical care services include light housekeeping, cleaning, cooking, companionship, transportation, and activities of daily living (ADL) including bathing, toileting, eating, and getting dressed.

 The type of care you choose should depend on the individual’s needs as well as the availability of family members (kids or spouses) to assist them in their day-to-day life.
-For more about the pros and cons of medical vs non-medical home care check out this blog post.
+For more information, check out the pros and cons of medical vs non-medical home care.

 Providers of Home Care – Pros and Cons